QueenBeeSC/swarm.city-Terminal/README.md

 <br>

-** Note: Restore a backup file can only be used to retrieve a previously deleted SWT wallet that was created, backed up with IPFS, and deleted from the device through the Terminal.**
+Restore a backup file can only be used to retrieve a previously deleted SWT wallet that was created, backed up with IPFS, and deleted from the device through the Terminal.

 * ### Restore an account
   * enter IPFS-hash